-In strategic terms, software has gone from being neutral to being the main weapon of leadership attack strategies, and has been used in every industry by well-known companies, like Amazon (books and all) Google (advertising), Uber (transport), Booking.com (hotel reservations).
+In strategic terms, the software has gone from being neutral to being the main weapon of leadership attack strategies and has been used in every industry by well-known companies, like Amazon (books and all) Google (advertising), Uber (transport), Booking.com (hotel reservations).

 If it is not used by your company it will certainly be used against your company.
 If it is not used by our country, it will be used by other countries for their benefit and to the detriment of our development.

 Business management and country government do not produce immediate, positive or negative results.
 However, delaying digital transformation for a sufficient length of time will certainly result in a continuous deterioration in the attractiveness of companies or countries and in the desertion of customers, investors or citizens.